-The 2021-22 NSW Budget comes at a critical time.
-The NSW economic recovery while strong, remains uneven.
-It is widely acknowledged that this crisis has exposed the growing inequality in NSW, and that many families and vulnerable people continue to struggle.
+This is our third state budget since the onset of the pandemic, and while the NSW economic recovery has been relatively strong overall, it remains uneven across regions, sectors and population cohorts.
+It is widely acknowledged that the pandemic has exposed growing inequality in NSW, and that many families and vulnerable people continue to struggle.

 At the outset of the COVID-19 crisis, the NSW Government responded swiftly and invested significantly to address the immediate impacts of the recession.
 These investments, along with the increased support provided by the federal government, have been critical to supporting the people of NSW.

 However, as the bulk of the critical supports provided by the government have been withdrawn, many people in NSW are facing significant hardship.

 The pandemic and multiple natural disasters have greatly impacted the price of goods and housing, and families continue to struggle to make ends meet and pay for essential items and services.
 The Budget’s commitment to alleviate some cost of living pressures through toll relief, financial assistance for childcare and energy support for low-income households is welcome, but more is needed.

 This Budget’s heightened focus on increasing women’s economic opportunities and workforce participation through better childcare support, shared parental leave rights for public sector workers, and access to more learning and business opportunities is certainly positive.
 Further, the decision to set indexation for social services funded by the NSW Department of Communities and Justice at 5.5% for 2022-23 is to be congratulated.
 However, indexation remains a year-to-year guessing game for the sector and the government has once again missed a key opportunity to improve wages, job security, workforce participation and career pathways for a vast number of female workers by overlooking the need for a significant and permanent boost to core funding of the female-dominated social services sector, where 3 out of 4 jobs are occupied by women.